 Then came the letters denouncing homophobia, insisting that intolerance and prejudice were “unBuddhist.”
 By identifying another person as “unBuddhist,” the accusers imply that they themselves are “better” Buddhists, or “true” Buddhists—a dubious tack.
-Accusing another of intolerance presumes one's own open-mindedness, when in fact what struck me was that intolerance was precisely what the homophobes and the politically correct had in common.
-In the case of those people whose tolerance included gays but not homophobes, the practice of tolerance itself got short shrift.
+Open-mindedness was implied, but what struck me was that intolerance was precisely what the homophobes and the politically correct had in common.

 I deplore homophobia.
-But I cannot say that my own views have been honed by “Buddhism.”“My”Buddhism does not contradict attitudes and values that I hold dear, including issues of sex and gender.
-I have found ways to interpret, define, redefine, contextualize and modernize Buddhist teachings in ways that complement those deeply held social values that I share with my family, friends, and colleagues.
+But I cannot say that my own views have been honed by Buddhism.
+I can interpret, redefine, and contextualize Buddhist teachings in ways that complement deeply held social values that I share with my family, friends, and colleagues.
 Yet in so doing I simply have followed the same path as homophobic and sexist Buddhists.

 What provoked the most shock in the second round of letters was not just raw bigotry, but that “they”—the homophobes—existed among “us”—the politically correct, mostly white, mostly liberal, so-called Buddhist community.
 The same erroneous identification of the Buddhist community has been made by liberal Buddhists, Democrat Buddhists, anti-nuclear Buddhists, Green Buddhists.
-There is an assumption—on the part of many white Western Buddhists—that they are fighting the good fight and that other Buddhists are—or should be—fighting alongside them.
+There is an assumption—on the part of many white Buddhists—that they are fighting the good fight and that other Buddhists are—or should be—fighting alongside them.

 But wait a second.
-These same politically correct Anglo-Buddhists have apparently forgotten about the Asian Buddhists and the Asian-American Buddhists, who, by and large, have not acquired a reputation for being liberal, Green, against nuclear arms, etc. And now we must confront the fact that middle-class Anglo-Buddhism harbors Republicans, National Rifle Association members, and homophobes.
-So what exactly is this Buddhist“community”that we speak of with such confidence?
+These same politically correct Anglo-Buddhists have apparently forgotten about the Asian Buddhists and the Asian-American Buddhists, who, by and large, have not acquired a reputation for being liberal, Green, against nuclear arms, etc. And now middle-class Anglo-Buddhism harbors Republicans, National Rifle Association members, and homophobes.
+So what exactly is this Buddhist community that we speak of with such confidence?

-Tolerance is not a by-product of liberalism.
-It is a quality of being.
-Maybe dharma can help teach us how to work with the intolerable without fueling prejudice, anger, and hatred.
+Tolerance is a quality of being, it's not a by-product of liberalism.
+But dharma can help cultivate ways of working with the intolerable without exacerbating prejudice, anger, and hatred.